Air France issues bonds convertible into shares for 300 mln euros | Business

 Air France issues bonds convertible into shares for 300 mln euros

+"This transaction marks a further step in the group's initiatives to accelerate the repayment of the French state aid, continue to support the strengthening of equity capital, and help optimise financial costs," the company said in a statement.
+The bonds, which can also be exchanged with existing Air France shares, were offered through a placement to qualified investors, the airline said.

-Air France-KLM said on Wednesday it was offering subordinated bonds convertible into new shares for 300 million euros ($312 million) to strengthen its capital and pay back state aid, sending its shares plummeting.
-The shares plunged 13% in early trading as the issue dilutes current shareholders in Air France if the bonds are converted into new shares unless they buy into it.
-They were down 8.3% at 1.2840 euros by 0845 GMT.
+Air France-KLM said on Wednesday it was issuing subordinated bonds convertible into new shares for 300 million euros ($312 million) to strengthen its capital and pay back state aid, sending its shares plummeting.
+The shares plunged 13% shortly before the market close as the issue potentially dilutes current shareholders in Air France if the bonds unless they buy into it.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)